Micky Waller: Biography

 Davies died on 7 January 1964, and Waller left as the band was changed by Long John Baldry to become the Hoochie Coochie Men.
 Waller went on to play with Marty Wilde as one of the Wildecats.
 While with Wilde, Waller played on two tours with Little Richard around the UK.

 Like many musicians of the day, Waller moved frequently from band to band, or as was often the case, the band he was in metamorphosed into another.
 After a short stint with Georgie Fame and the Blue Flames, a band he was to rejoin several times, he joined Brian Auger to become part of The Trinity, and was soon followed by Long John Baldry.
-In April 1965, the group was expanded by Rod Stewart and Julie Driscoll and evolved into a new band, Steampacket:
+In April 1965, the group was expanded by Rod Stewart and Julie Driscoll, and evolved into a new band, Steampacket, featuring: